Dr. Elizabeth I. Ackley

-Health equity; Health surveillence; Special populations; Chronic disease; Physical activity epidemiology; Exercise testing and prescription; Human performance and exercise physiology; Community-based participatory research; Research methods and measurement issues
+Health equity; Health surveillence; Special populations; Chronic disease; Physical activity epidemiology; Community-based participatory research; Undergraduate research mentoring practices

 - Walkington, H., Stewart, K., Hall, E., Ackley, E., & Shannahan, J. (2020).
 Salient practices of award-winning undergraduate research mentors: Balancing freedom and control to achieve excellence.
 Studeies in Higher Education.